NCAR/HPC-Docs/docs/contributing.md

     git clone https://github.com/<YOUR_USERNAME>/HPC-Docs.git
     ```
         Replace `<YOUR_USERNAME>` with your GitHub username.

+    Next, navigate to the cloned repository and pull the submodules by running:

+    ```bash
+    cd HPC-Docs
+    git submodule init
+    git submodule update
+    ```
+    This will pull the [`mkdocs-material-theme` submodule](https://github.com/NCAR/NCAR_mkdocs_material_themes.git).

 3. **Create a new branch:** It's a good practice to create a new branch before you start making changes.
 This can be done by running:
     ```bash